AQA GCSE Controlling body temperature (Biology)

 a)Temperature receptors in the skin which detect external temperature and send nerve impulses to the thermoregulatory centre.

-b)Temperature receptors in the thermoregulatory centre which detect the temperature of the blood and allow rapid response to internal changes.
+b)Temperature receptors in the thermoregulatory centre (in brain) which detect the temperature of the blood and allow rapid response to internal changes.

 Thermoregulatory centre